gear2000/microservice-example/README.md

 | microservice      | description
 | ------------- | --------------------------------------
 | app   | the main entry point that injects a random number to the response
-| transform      | the second microservice that returns a message reverse
+| transform      | the second microservice that returns a message reversed
 | nginx      | the proxy that serves out the application